JPMorgan Chase & Co.

 Talent Management: Acquisition & Retention:

-- Culture & Engagement: The Firm’s Code of Conduct requires employees to act with integrity and report violations via an anonymous, global Conduct Hotline.
+- Culture & Engagement: The Firm's Code of Conduct requires employees to act with integrity and report violations, fostering an ethical culture.

 Environmental & Social Impact